-U.S. court rules families can sue gun maker over Sandy Hook shooting
+Sandy Hook families can sue gunmaker Remington -Connecticut court

 The 2005 Protection of Lawful Commerce in Arms Act, or PLCAA, has provided the U.S. firearms industry an almost impenetrable defense against lawsuits by victims of mass shootings and gun violence, broadly shielding Remington and others such as American Outdoor Brands Corp, Sturm Ruger & Co and Vista Outdoor Inc from liability stemming from such incidents.

+The court said PLCAA did not bar wrongful marketing claims and unethical advertising of dangerous products for illegal purposes and that plaintiffs could pursue those claims under state law.

+Three dissenting judges rejected that finding, saying the federal gunmaker shield law did not include such exceptions.

+The tragedy led then-President Barack Obama to urge federal gun control legislation, but proposals died on Capitol Hill.
 Since Sandy Hook and subsequent school shootings, most federal efforts at gun control or gun rights expansion have faded and the bulk of firearms legislation has been in state legislatures across the country.

 Reporting by Tina Bellon; Editing by Dan Grebler